On Mean Field Games in Infinite Dimension: The Fokker-Planck Equation: Weak Solutions

-{The formal operators $L^*$ and ${\mathbf{div}}$ in \eqref{FP} are interpreted similarly as for a Fokker-Planck equation in the case $H=\R^{n}$ when using the class of test functions $\mathcal{D}_T$.
-The definition of \emph{weak solution} to \eqref{FP} given below is the same as the one of \cite{BDPR}; however, we use a larger class of test functions.} \begin{definition} A map $m:[0,T]\to\mathcal{P}_1(H)$ such that $t\mapsto m(t)(I)$ is measurable for each $I\in\mathcal{B}(H)$\footnote{That is, in the terminology of \cite{BDPR}, $m$ is a probability kernel.} is called a \emph{weak solution} to \eqref{FP} if $m(0)=m_{0}$ and
+We notice that $L_{0}\varphi(t,x):=[L_{0}\varphi(t,\cdot)](x)$ is well defined for every $\varphi\in \mathcal{D}_{T}$ and $t\in[0,T]$.
+The formal operators $L^*$ and ${\mathbf{div}}$ in \eqref{FP} are interpreted similarly as for the Fokker-Planck equation in the case $H=\R^{n}$ when we apply test functions in $\mathcal{D}_T$.
+The definition of a \emph{weak solution} to \eqref{FP} given below is {similar to} the one of \cite{BDPR}; however, we use a larger class of test functions {and we assume from the beginning that the solution is continuous in time.} \begin{definition} A map {$m\in \mathcal{S}$} is called a \emph{weak solution} to \eqref{FP} if $m(0)=m_{0}$ and